hagersalehahmed/Machine_Learning_Task/README.md

 4. Applying deep learning (DL)
 5. Deployment script

+#Evaluating Models
+The models are evaluated using four methods: accuracy, precision , recall, and F-score foreach classes

 # Requirements
 You must have Scikit Learn, Keras, Pandas KerasTuner and Flask (for API) installed.